adepatie/igapo/README.md

 # Amazon Trail Claude Adventure

-A text-only, console-based expedition inspired by _Amazon Trail_.
-Narrative flavor comes from Claude (Anthropic) while an MCP-compatible server manages deterministic game state.
-Built primarily with modern JavaScript so you can extend it later with audio or visuals for your portfolio.
+An educational text-based expedition game inspired by _Amazon Trail_.
+Narrative storytelling comes from Claude (Anthropic) while an MCP-compatible server manages game state.
+Features a 3D web interface with an animated Amazon River scene and educational content about authentic 1930s Amazon wildlife, locations, and indigenous cultures.

 ## ✨ Features